Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 ## Prerequisites

-1. [Install uv](https://docs.astral.sh/uv/getting-started/installation/) to be able to run `dbt-mcp` and [related dependencies](https://github.com/dbt-labs/dbt-mcp/blob/main/pyproject.toml) into an isolated virtual environment.
+- [Install uv](https://docs.astral.sh/uv/getting-started/installation/) to be able to run `dbt-mcp` and [related dependencies](https://github.com/dbt-labs/dbt-mcp/blob/main/pyproject.toml) into an isolated virtual environment.
-2. Have a local dbt project (if you want to use dbt CLI commands)
+- Have a local dbt project (if you want to use dbt CLI commands)

 ## Setup options

 Choose the setup method that best fits your workflow:

-### OAuth authentication with dbt platform (recommended) <Lifecycle status="managed, managed_plus" />
+### OAuth authentication with dbt platform <Lifecycle status="managed, managed_plus" />

 This method uses OAuth to authenticate with your <Constant name="dbt_platform" /> account.
 It's the simplest setup and doesn't require managing tokens or environment variables manually.